 2) You have less than half the contact you previously did with your closest people (and no, sleeping in the same house doesn’t count as contact)

 It is completely normal to want to find more time in your schedule for someone new and exciting.
 That will pretty much always mean reducing time for other things and other people.
 That said, drastically reducing time with friends, family and other lovers can reduce your support network, create resentment and mean that you don’t have balance in your life.
-While 50% is not a hard and fast rule, it has been a useful guideline in my experience.
-Experiencing such a big drop in contact with others might indicate you’re in an unsustainable amount of contact with your new sweetie.
-When your desire for contact and connection with your new person starts to return to more ‘normal for you’ levels it can cause upset if the other person is still in NRE, or expecting your NRE heightened level of communication to become the ‘new normal’.
+While 50% is not a hard and fast rule, it has been a useful guideline for me.
+Experiencing such a big drop in contact or connection with others might indicate you’re in an unsustainable amount of contact with your new sweetie.
+When your desire for contact and connection with your new person starts to return to a more ‘normal for you’ level it can cause upset if your new sweetie is still in NRE, or expecting your NRE heightened level of communication to become the ‘new normal’.
 Recognising this early can help you to manage expectations and ensure that you’re not neglecting important priorities in your life.